Australia’s demonstrated economic resilience, adaptability and record of steady growth provide a safe, low-risk environment in which to do business.

 World’s 20 Largest Economies

-Global forecasts predict Australia will maintain its position as the world’s 13th largest economy (in US dollar terms) in 2017.
-Australia’s nominal GDP is estimated at US$1.3 trillion (A$1.7 trillion) and accounts for 1.7 per cent of the global economy.
+Global forecasts predict Australia will maintain its position as the world’s 13th largest economy and the fifth lrgest in the Asian region in 2018, despite the fact the country is home to only 0.3 per cent of the world's population.
+Australia’s nominal GDP is estimated at US$1.5 trillion (A$1.9 trillion) and accounts for 1.8 per cent of the global economy.
 Australia has almost tripled the value of its total production from two decades ago.

 Sophisticated and Diverse Economy